binjie09/chia-ploter/README.md

 - [x] Infinite loop chia plots
 - [x] filter some logs and show progress
-- [] If the temporary directory is full, automatically terminate the Plot task process with the lowest progress
+- [ ] If the temporary directory is full, automatically terminate the Plot task process with the lowest progress
+- [ ] support linux chia automatic detection